bootdotdev/blog/content/jobs/reasons-you-cant-get-a-programming-job.md

 Let’s continue our thought experiment and say you truthfully say you can write Python code on your resume.
 This may get you in the door for an interview at an exciting startup - your dream.
 In the interview, they’ll ask you a basic question about algorithms and you’ll be completely stumped.

-While these job applications may not outright say “needs to understand the basics of data structures,” this is because it’s implicit.
+While these job applications may not outright say "needs to understand the basics of data structures," this is because it’s implicit.
 The traditional route of learning computer science teaches you basics before even getting into any languages, which helps you interpret and apply the skills you’ll learn later more effectively.

 The people who’re hiring you aren’t just looking for a Python savant.
 They want someone who can do the job in its entirety.
 They will be able to tell in an instant if you have the basic understanding that’s necessary to do the job, or if you memorized Python code.
 This is a common misstep that may mean you can't get a programming job.